Hash Generator

 Can I reverse a hash to get the original text?

-No. Hash functions are one-way — there is no algorithm to reverse a hash to its input.
-For common passwords, attackers use precomputed rainbow tables, which is why passwords must always be salted before hashing.
+No. Hash functions are one-way — there is no algorithm to derive the input from the hash output.
+For common short inputs, attackers use precomputed rainbow tables, which is why passwords must always be salted and why dedicated password hashing functions (bcrypt, Argon2, PBKDF2) should be used instead of raw SHA-256.